Description

 Praying Scripture is a time for you to have a conversation with God, using His own Word to ask Him to build Christlikeness into your child's life.
 Also, the verses you pray will remind you of character traits that you can model to your children, as well as call to mind during teachable moments and discipline.
 Each Lesson Plan in the 1 Year Curriculum contains a character trait and a suggested verse to pray over your child for the week.

 Here is an example for this week's character (salvation) based on the Romans 10:9-10.
 I encourage you to find additional verses about salvation to pray over your child throughout the week.
+Learn more about praying the scriptures on the Parenting to Impress blog and podcast.

 Heavenly Father, I pray that ______ would declare with his mouth that Jesus is Lord.
 That he would believe in his heart that God raised Jesus from the dead.
 Work in ______ heart to believe in You so that he may be justified.
 I pray that his mouth would profess his faith and salvation.

-Character Scripture Prayers Green handprint Complete Curriculum Addition: Available to order in the 1 Year Workbook, the Character Scripture Prayers printable contains the 36 characters and verses to pray over your child.
+Character Scripture Prayers Complete Curriculum Addition: Available to order in the 1 Year Workbook, the Character Scripture Prayers printable contains the 36 characters and verses to pray over your child.
 Post in the child's room, above the changing table, or wherever you frequent to remember to pray.

-Color Activities:
+Color Activities: Black

 Color Train In this curriculum, the child is introduced to nine different colors.
 It's best to keep the objective simple and use only the "color of the week" during craft and drawing times.
 This allows the child time to work with a given color and to improve fine motor skills.